-The timescale detailed in the attached plan assumes that the applied psychologists part of the Register will not open before 1st April 2008 and that the PLG will not conclude its work in less than three meetings.
-This timescale may change dependent upon a number of factors including the contents of the implementation plan, and the passage of the legislation through the House of Commons, House of Lords and Scottish Parliament.
+The timescale detailed in the attached plan assumes that the applied psychologists part of the Register will not open before April 2008 and that the PLG will not conclude its work in less than three meetings.
+This timescale may change dependent upon a number of factors including the passage of the necessary legislation.
 In the workplan it is proposed that the chair of the PLG should agree any changes to the timetable.